Computer-Programming-B/MicrobitThermometer/README.md

 The Degree Symbol
 -----------------
 The degree symbol ° is not supported on the micro:bit.
 The micro:bit only supports ASCII characters 32 - 126 and the degree symbol ° is ASCII code 248.
-The asterix * or single quote `\'` are reasonable substitutes.
+The asterix * or apostrophe ' are reasonable substitutes.
+(Note that the apostrophe ' is not the same as the single quote ' which has a special meaning in Python)

 Extensions
 ----------